 Johnson and Johnson is currently facing litigation in courts across the country alleging that they failed to warn women of the ovarian cancer risks associated with the use of talcum powder-based products.
 In one notable case, a jury found in 2013 that Johnson & Johnson was negligent in not warning women about the risks of ovarian cancer development.

-The plaintiff, in that case, developed ovarian cancer after using the talc-based products for 30 years.
+The plaintiff, in that case, developed ovarian cancer after using talc-based products for 30 years.
 It was alleged that Johnson & Johnson knew of the risks as early as 1982.
 Despite recommendations from researchers that a warning should be issued, the company moved forward without it.
-To this day the products are still being marketed to women without any warning label.
+To this day the products are still being marketed to women without any warning labels.

 Current Class Action Suit

 In addition to individual cases, a class action suit has been filed against Johnson & Johnson.
 This suit alleges that the company failed to issue adequate warnings to women regarding the risk of ovarian cancer associated with talcum powder products.
 However, in the class-action suit, the only compensation being sought is a refund for the money spent by women on the products regardless of whether or not they developed ovarian cancer.
 Joining this class action lawsuit will not provide any compensation over and above the cost of the products.